 • South Derbyshire has a relatively high proportion of homes in the private sector (owned and rented) at 90% compared to the rest of the County and England.
-This results in a significantly lower than average social housing sector, totalling 10% compared to the rest of Derbyshire at 15%, or England at 18%.
+Conversely there is a significantly below average social housing sector, totalling 10% compared to the rest of Derbyshire at 15%, or England at 18%.

-Figure 3: Housing Tenure Profile of South Derbyshire and Wider Geographies
+Figure 3: Housing Tenure Profile of South Derbyshire and Wider Geographies (2018)